This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Usually Elderflowers bloom in early to mid-June and they’re a wild food that is relatively easy to spot and forage.
+In these parts, elderflowers bloom in early to mid-June and they’re a wild food that is relatively easy to spot and forage.
 This year they’re just now beginning to show so there’s ample opportunity for you to gather your own to make fragrant and delicious cordials, champagnes, desserts, and preserves.
 For those new to elderflowers, the flavour of these delicate flowers is sweet, intensely aromatic, and traditionally paired with fruit like gooseberries and strawberries.

-Though I love these combinations, I often find that the fruit flavour takes centre stage and I wanted to instead create a preserve that had Elderflower at its heart.
-With the subtle aroma of vanilla bean, this recipe results in a jelly that is a perfect blend of sweetness and perfumed bouquet and is ideal for spreading on toast, muffins, pancakes, vanilla ice cream, or anything that takes your fancy.
-In fact it’s so good that you’ll probably be tempted to just eat it from the jar!
+Though I love these combinations, I often find that the fruit flavor takes center stage and I wanted to instead create a preserve that had elderflower at its heart.
+With the subtle aroma of vanilla bean, this recipe results in a jelly that is a perfect blend of sweetness and perfumed bouquet and is ideal for spreading on toast, cakes, pancakes, vanilla ice cream, or anything that takes your fancy.
+In fact, it’s so good that you’ll probably be tempted to just eat it from the jar!

 Leave the flowers outside for an hour or two after picking so that any tiny insects that may have been hiding inside have a chance to escape.
 If the flowers were collected in a bag or basket then it’s also a good idea to take them out and spread them around on a table or large plate to encourage those little guys to find a new home.
 I’m sure that neither you nor they want bugs in your jelly!

-After you’re confident that most if not all of the insects are gone, pull all the tiny white blossoms off of the green stalks and place them in a large sauce pan.
+Pull all the tiny white elderflower blossoms off of the green stalks and place them in a large saucepan.
 Some people use a fork to pull the flowers off but I just use my fingers since I find it easier and a good way to spot any remaining bugs.
 You also want to make sure to discard the thicker green stalks but don’t worry too much about the tiny ones that attach to the flowers.

 Pour one litre (4 cups) of boiling water over the flowers, cover the pan and then leave it to sit for a couple of hours.
 Once that time has passed, pour it through a jelly bag or muslin to separate the liquid from the flowers.
 While other jelly recipes will warn you against squeezing the bag, it’s perfectly okay to do it for this recipe.
 So go ahead and try to squeeze out every last drop of that delicious Elderflower infusion.

 Once you’ve established the setting point, take the pan off the hob and allow it to cool for a few minutes.
 This will allow a skin to form on the surface that can be easily pushed to the side, along with any foam, and then scooped out of the pan.
-After you’ve done that, pour the jelly into warm, sterilised jars and screw the lids on tight.
-Leave them to sit on the counter to cool and eventually they’ll all seal with a loud pop.
-If you don’t hear the pop then either refrigerate the jelly and try to use it within a couple weeks or process the jars in a hot water bath, taking the lids off first to make sure that the inner seal is in no way damaged.
+After you’ve done that, pour the jelly into warm, sterilized jars and screw the lids on tight and water-bath can them.
+Water bathing ensures that no bacteria or mold that may still be in the jar survive and spoil your preserves.